kdoore/1335GitBook/recursion.md

 ```

-A smart programmer would cringe when writing such repetitive code, knowing that loops can provide a cleaner method to implement repetitive code:
+An experienced programmer would cringe when writing such repetitive code, knowing that loops can provide a cleaner method to implement repetitive code:

 ```java
 int count=5;